varp/vardan.pro/_drafts/2017-11-30-grand-refactoring-of-sublimetext-nodejs-plugin.markdown

 ### *debugger*

-In previous versions of the plugin, Nodejs Debug (+ arguments) command would run only current file with a `debug` argument passed to `node` executable.
+In previous versions of the plugin, Nodejs Debug (+ arguments) command would run only the current file with a `debug` argument passed to `node` executable.
 It was a useless.
 Since version 6.3.0 of NodeJs it support debugging using Chrome DevTools debugger.
 Read more at [Paul Irish Medium blog](https://medium.com/@paul_irish/debugging-node-js-nightlies-with-chrome-devtools-7c4a1b95ae27).